Myer: Myer One rewards program

 In September 2010, Myer stated there were 3.7 million members and five million cards in circulation.
 Of these, over 20,000 had Gold status, spending over $7,500 per annum.
 Sales attributed to members accounted for 68% of total Myer sales.
 Gift cards valued at $51 million had been provided to members as rewards in the previous year.
-As of 2013, the Myer One program has more than 5 million members.
+As of February 2024, the Myer One program has more than 7 million members.
+As of October 2025, it had 4.7 million active members.

 Myer store card and branded credit cards

 Myer originally had a store card managed by Australian Retail Financial Network (ARFN), sold in 1995 to GE Money.
 This was superseded by a Coles Myer Card and Coles Myer Gift Card which could be used at all Coles Myer stores.
 This was augmented by the Coles Myer Source Mastercard, also managed by GE Money.

 Following its sale, Myer relaunched the Myer card in October 2006 in conjunction with GE Money.
 According to GE Money, 125,000 accounts had been opened by August 2007.

 In November 2007, Myer launched a Visa credit card, also in conjunction with GE Money.
-Myer stated it was prepared to wear losses from the card for two years and that its objective was to drive increased loyalty from the card (which links with the MYER One card) rather than being profitable in its own right.
+Myer stated it was prepared to wear losses from the card for two years and that its objective was to drive increased loyalty from the card (which links with the MYER one card) rather than being profitable in its own right.
 It expected to sign 100,000 customers to the Visa card by November 2008.
 Myer reported it had signed 15,000 customers to its Visa card in the first five weeks from launch, half of whom were converts from the existing store card.

 In 2007, the Coles Myer Card, Coles Myer Gift Card and Coles Myer Source MasterCard were renamed Coles Group Card, Coles Group & Myer Gift Card and Coles Group Source MasterCard respectively and as such were no longer affiliated with Myer.

 In 2017, Myer's partnership with GE Money (now Latitude Financial Services) ended, and Myer relaunched their store branded credit programme as the New Myer Credit Card, now offered by Macquarie Group.
 Existing card holders were invited to join the new programme, or have their existing Myer point earning cards converted to non-Myer point earning Latitude Finance cards.